 Explore all the kid-friendly fun in Ocean City.

-Relax on the Beach in Quaint Cape Charles along the Chesapeake Bay
+Relax on the Beach in Quaint Cape Charles, VA along the Chesapeake Bay

 Of course, any good vacation destination has amazing restaurants.
 While there are not a whole lot of different restaurants to choose from in Cape Charles, I could eat at the restaurants in town for days without ordering the same dish twice.
 We started off our morning at the Cape Charles Coffee House.
 A waffle at the coffee house inside a restored bank that’s over one hundred years old is a great way to begin the day.
 Ending the day watching the sun set over the bay at the Shanty, a seafood restaurant on the Marina, is idyllic – even with the kids.
 While the kids play corn hole next to the restaurant’s porch, mom and dad can enjoy the fried flounder basket or oyster po’ boy sandwich depending upon the season and what’s fresh.